ChuanyuXue/MVTest/README.md

     # Y has to be a discrete vector
     sample.test(x, y)

+## Notice
+This package only performs acceptable efficiency on large-scale dataset due to my limited programming skill.
+If you have better solution on this algorithm, please contact me at cs_xcy@126.com\/chuanyu.xue@uconn.com

 ## Reference

 Cui H, Zhong W. A Distribution-Free Test of Independence and Its Application to Variable Selection[J]. arXiv preprint arXiv:1801.10559, 2018.